Neverland: Animals

 Animals (referred to as beasts) live throughout Neverland, such as bears, tigers, lions, wolves, flamingoes and crocodiles.
 In Barrie's original novel, these "beasts" hunt the Piccaninny tribe, who hunt the Pirates, who are themselves hunting the Lost Boys, who in turn hunt the beasts, creating a chain of prey and murder in the Neverland that only ends when one party stops or slows down, or when Peter redirects the Lost Boys to other tasks and activities.
 Like all the agencies of the Neverland, the animals do not need to eat, nor are they eaten when killed, nor do they reproduce (as they enjoy the same immortality as all other inhabitants), so their presence is a paradox.
 There are also a variety of birds, whose societies are present in the proto-Neverland described in Barrie's Peter Pan in Kensington Gardens.

 Other residents

-Other inhabitants of Neverland are suggested by Barrie in his original novel, such as a "small old lady with a hooked nose,", "gnomes who are mostly tailors," and princes "with six elder brothers" – reminiscent of European fairy tales.
-There are also some briefly described locations without inhabitants, but the narrator hints at their former presence, such as a "hut fast going to decay."
+Other inhabitants of Neverland are suggested by Barrie in his original novel, such as a "small old lady with a hooked nose", "gnomes who are mostly tailors", and princes "with six elder brothers" – reminiscent of European fairy tales.
+Some locations are briefly described without inhabitants, but the narrator hints at their former presence, such as a "hut fast going to decay".

-In the 1989 Japanese anime series, The Adventures of Peter Pan, the individual characters of the pirates, "redskins," and mermaids are expanded, and new characters such as the schizophrenic spellcaster princess Luna and the witch Sinistra are added.
+In a Japanese anime series, The Adventures of Peter Pan (1989), the individual characters of the pirates, "redskins", and mermaids are expanded, and new characters such as the schizophrenic spellcaster princess Luna and the witch Sinistra are added.